Eden Wedding Barn, Lake District Wedding Photographer

 All the floral arrangements were created by Sally at Roseberry Floral Design.
 She did an amazing job of ensuring they looked natural, rustic and vibrant.

 The majority of our wedding was the result of personal design and creation.
-Lora’s family helped out tremendously, making everything from the cupcake ladder and Australian signpost to the invitations and seating plan, as well as the stands for the surfboard and didgeridoo.
+Lora’s family helped out tremendously, making everything from the cupcake ladder and Australian signpost to the invitations and seating plan.
 We certainly couldn’t have done it without them.

 We chose to have two larger cakes, both decorated in a marble effect with flowers on top, as well as a bunch of cupcakes in the same colours as the flowers.